litetex-oss/mcm-authback/README.md

 You can fix this in the following way if you are an Admin:
 1. Tell your friend to launch the game with the mod
-2. and to send their public key to you
+2. and to send their public key (see "Where can I find my public key?" above) to you
 3. Associate the public key on the server with them by running `/authback public_key add name <yourFriendsPlayerName> <yourFriendsPublicKey>`

 ### Where does the mod store it's data?